 What is Talent Management?

 Talent Management” has become one of the most important buzzwords in Corporate HR and Training today.
-In this article we will explain the history, principles, and processes of talent management and help readers understand our research agenda in this important area.
+In this article we will explain the history, principles, and processes of talent management and help readers understand this important area.

 From Personnel to Strategic HR to Talent Management